 French translation = Waiting line / Tail / Dick

-In the two languages, this word means waiting line but in French, it can also mean the “tail” for an animal.
+In the two languages, this word means waiting line but in French, it can also mean the “tail” of an animal.
 Another meaning, in the French slang this word has some funny signification, it can mean “dick”.

 8 – Con vs Con